Bradley People Mover: Infrastructure and technology

 The Bradley People Mover system was roughly .75 mi in length, of which roughly 1400 ft consisted of ground‐level guideway while 2200 ft consisted of elevated guideway.
 With a top speed of 30 mph, the journey could be completed in approximately 2½ minutes.

 The system was similar in many respects to the Disneyland Monorail – spare for the Bradley system operating with rubber-tired trains on a concrete guideway without rails.
 Electricity was provided to the train cars via a strip along the guideway, which measured roughly 7 ft in width.

 The people mover had three stations.

 Rolling stock

 The system had two aluminum, rubber-tired, automated vehicles, measuring 24 ft in length.
-Built by the Ford Motor Company, the train cars could carry 24 passengers – six seated and 12 standing.
+Built by the Ford Motor Company, the train cars could carry 24 passengers, six of them seated.
 The contract for constructing the people mover system and its vehicles was awarded to Ford, in a competition which saw over a dozen bidders.

 As of 2024, the system's vehicles are preserved and on permanent display at the Connecticut Trolley Museum.